Sensitivity to the initial conditions of the Time-Dependent Density Functional Theory: Strongly interacting quantum many-body systems

-Nevertheless, the initial question we raised is still legitimate: Do the Schr{\" o}dinger and DFT descriptions, which are identical for one-body observables, display any chaoticity?
-This issue which was not addressed in literature yet, specifically for time-dependent phenomena, except for a few instances we are aware of~\cite{Bulgac:2016x,Bulgac:2019,Shi:2020}.
 The DFT does not provide a recipe to construct the energy density functional and thus any DFT implementation relies on a number of assumptions.
-Even in the case of electrons in atoms and molecules or in condensed matter systems, even though the Coulomb interaction is known and the non-relativistic approach Schr\"odinger equation is very accurate in principle for their description.
+Even in the case of electrons in atoms and molecules or in condensed matter systems, even though the Coulomb interaction is known and the non-relativistic Schr\"odinger equation is very accurate in principle for their description.
 For nuclear systems the situation is even worse, since the interaction between nucleons is not known with enough accuracy, and moreover the relativistic effects are not entirely negligible and the effects of non-nucleon degrees of freedom (virtual mesons, quarks and gluons) are sometimes required.
 Nevertheless, as in the case of Schr{\"o}dinger equation, where we know the form of the equation and have to provide the interparticle interaction, in case of DFT we know the framework and we have to provide the energy density functional.